 A financial business partner can provide many advantages to a company beyond simply putting up cash.
-In many cases, their involvement may grow, or even become, the drawing force behind a business.
-So, what do finance business partners actually do?
+In many cases their involvement may grow or even become the driving force behind a business.
+So what do financial business partners actually do?
 Here are some of their functions that can prove indispensable to a company.

 They help manage performance

-A financial business partner will always have an eye on your business’ numbers.
-They will be able analyze profits, losses, and expenses.
+A good financial business partner will always have an eye on your business’ numbers.
+They should be highly adept at analyzing profits, losses, and expenses.

 They present recommendations and help with tactical planning

-After a partner has evaluated and analyze numbers, they will synthesize that information into a plan of action.
+After a partner has evaluated and analyzed numbers, they should synthesize that information into a plan of action.
 They will then present that plan to owners and other partners, if applicable, and make recommendations to combat weaknesses, reinforce strengths, and achieve growth.